-The Web Store ecommerce hosting (opens in new tab) range is more interesting, especially the Starter plan (opens in new tab), which includes unlimited product listings, credit card and PayPal processing and UPS shipping integration for just $10.95 a month paid annually.
+The Web Store ecommerce hosting range is more interesting, especially the Starter plan, which includes unlimited product listings, credit card and PayPal processing and UPS shipping integration for just $10.95 a month paid annually.

 That's where Yahoo runs out of products, though, which could be bad news for power users.
-If you're after VPS (opens in new tab), cloud hosting (opens in new tab), dedicated servers (opens in new tab) or anything similar, then you're out of luck: there's nothing like that here.
+If you're after VPS, cloud hosting, dedicated servers or anything similar, then you're out of luck: there's nothing like that here.

 The Yahoo website does a poor job of explaining what you get with its various plans.
 There's little technical detail, and what you do get is often poorly described.
 Hosting includes 'backup and restore tools', for instance, but are there automatic backups, are they on demand, both?
 Daily, weekly, more?
 Ten email addresses, great - what size of inbox do you get?
 Easy WordPress installations, good news - anything else?
 Yahoo isn't saying.